yourkin/excercise-backend/README.md

 In order to keep a certain amount of code quality, we are using pre-commit hooks in this repository, which are installed by a 3rd-party tool called [pre-commit](https://pre-commit.com/).

+## Branches

+The repository contains branches that each represent a distinct approach to the problem, use different technologies, or are in different stages of development.

+### Current branch

+`plain_database`

+This branch contains a solution that uses a plain database to store the orders.
+It is a basic solution and does not contain any additional features.